flexivian/flexbench/doc/flexbench/docs/GSoC/OpenAPI-Integration-Report.md

+# Research Report: Parsing OpenAPI (Swagger) Documents using Node.js

 ## Introduction

 This report explores how to parse OpenAPI (Swagger) documents using Node.js.
 The goal is to identify suitable libraries and methods to read and extract information from OpenAPI documents.

-## Swagger Parser for OpenAPI Document Parsing
+## Available Node.js Libraries for OpenAPI Document Parsing

-### Swagger Parser
+### 1. Swagger Parser

+**Description**: Swagger Parser is a powerful schema validator for OpenAPI specifications.

+**Features**:
+- Parse, validate, and dereference JSON/YAML schemas.
+- Resolve references (`$ref`) and bundle schemas.

 **Installation**:
 ```bash